speeduino/wiki.js/Installing_Firmware.md

 If you see only a single file or a small number of files then you haven't opened the entire project.

-## Installation - Manually Compiling using Platform IO
+## Installation - Manually Compiling using Platform IO & VSCode

-Other way of manually compiling the Speeduino firmware is to use Platform IO.
-Using platform IO is usually easier than Arduino IDE, because everything is already configured in the platformio.ini -file and PIO automatically downloads missing components.
+The recommended way of manually compiling the Speeduino firmware is to use Platform IO & Visual Studio Code.
+Using platform IO is usually easier than Arduino IDE, because everything is already configured in the platformio.ini file and PIO automatically downloads missing components.
 Platform IO can also be used to easily build for other MCU types (Teensy, STM32).

 ### Requirements

--   A Windows, Mac or linux PC
+-   A Windows, Mac or Linux PC
 -   Visual Studio Code.
 Can be downloaded from [here](https://code.visualstudio.com/)
 -  [PlatformIO](http://platformio.org/) Add-on in VS Code.
 To install, open VS Code and search for "Platform IO IDE" -extension (Ctrl+Shift+X) and click install.
--   A copy of the latest Speeduino codebase.
+-   A copy of the latest Speeduino code base.
 See below.
 -   A copy of [TunerStudio](http://www.tunerstudio.com/index.php/downloads) to test that the firmware has uploaded successfully

 ### Downloading the firmware